AkimotoRyou/ModMail/README.md

 2. Create [Glitch](https://glitch.com/) account.
 3. Create new `Hello-Express` project.
 4. Import files from this repository.
 (Tools -> Git, Import, and Export -> Import from GitHub -> Copy AkimotoRyou/ModMail -> click ok)
-5. Edit `.env` file (the one with key icon) replace all text with the one on `[Example].env.txt` and copy your bot token right after the `=` character.
+5. At `.env.txt` file, add your bot [token](https://discordjs.guide/preparations/setting-up-a-bot-application.html#your-token) right after `TOKEN=` and then rename the file to `.env`.
-6. (Optional) edit the botOwnerID value with your [DiscordID](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-).
+6. At `config.json.txt` file, add your [DiscordID](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-) between `""` character at `botOwnerID` section and rename the file to `config.json`.
 7. If you have glitch [subscription](https://glitch.com/pricing), your bot will run 24/7 and you don't need follow the instructions below.
 8. Create [UptimeRobot](https://uptimerobot.com/) account and login.
 9. On Dashboard, click `+ Add New Monitor`.